13 Top-Rated Attractions & Things to Do in Salem, OR

 Visiting public gardens, children's museums, and riverfront carousels are some of the many fun things to do in Salem.
 And enchanted theme parks, prestigious universities, and the Willamette Heritage Center provide even more places to visit.
 Several outdoor attractions offer free things to do in Salem, including leisurely commutes through natural areas like Minto-Brown Island Park, where the setting sun often touches down in a sea of color.

-Plan your visit with our list of the top things to do in Salem, Oregon.
+Plan your visit with my list of the top things to do in Salem, Oregon.

 1. Riverfront City Park